Associate Degree in General Studies Pattern II & III

 About the Associate in Arts (AA) Degree in General Studies Pattern III

-This pattern is intended for students who are planning to transfer to a California public four-year university (UC or CSU) and wish to use the CSU GE-Breadth or IGETC to fulfill their lower-division general education (GE) requirement.
+Pattern III is intended for students who are planning to transfer to a California public four-year university (UC or CSU) and wish to use the CSU GE-Breadth or IGETC to fulfill their lower-division general education (GE) requirement.

 Note:

 A single course may be used to fulfill a general education requirement, a graduation or competency requirement, and a requirement in an area of emphasis, but the units may only count once toward the 60 units required for the Associate Degree and for transfer.
-A single course may not be used to fulfill more than one GE requirement or more than one emphasis requirement.

 Requirements for the Associate in Arts (AA) Degree in General Studies Patterns II and III